 By mid-May 2016, the book was nearly finished after four solid months of work and over 150 emails from Mike.
 I’ll never forget his astonishment when I told him the length and he said, “WOW!
 500 pages??? and THANKS!”

-Beyond the importance of the internal organization was the cover, and the way the world would see the book.
+Beyond the importance of the internal content and organization was the cover, and the way the world would see the book.
 Knowing that Mike was also a digital artist, using his art was the clear and logical choice.
-After looking at the art on his Website, I chose the “Rainbow Maze” as the clear winner, seeing the maze as navigating the mysteries of business and ultimately life itself.
+After looking at the art on his website, I chose the “Rainbow Maze” as the clear winner, seeing the maze as navigating the mysteries of business and ultimately life itself.
 Initially, Mike wasn’t sure of the choice, but he quickly came around, and his art is featured on the cover I designed.

 From: Mike Harvey